TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 ### Introduction

 As you'll learn, there are _many_ ways to move elements around on a web page.
 New methods have been developed over the years and older things have fallen out of style.
-Flexbox is a [relatively new](https://medium.com/@BennyOgidan/history-of-css-grid-and-css-flexbox-658ae6cfe6d2) way of manipulating elements in CSS, and its debut was _revolutionary_.
+Flexbox was not always available in CSS - its debut was *revolutionary*.
+Learn more about the [history of flexbox](https://medium.com/@BennyOgidan/history-of-css-grid-and-css-flexbox-658ae6cfe6d2).

 Many resources put it near the end of their curriculum because it is somewhat new as a technology.
 But at this point, it has become the default way of positioning elements for many developers.
 Flexbox will be one of the most used tools in your toolbox, so why not learn it first?